Shreveport Water Quality at a Glance

 Customer Service and Support

 Shreveport Water & Sewerage provides customer support through its Customer Service Division, available Monday through Friday from 7:30 a.m. to 5:30 p.m.
 The utility offers the Shreveport Water Assistance Program (SWAP) for qualifying low-income customers and maintains 24/7 emergency response capabilities at 318-673-7600.
 Following the challenging water quality issues of 2024, including manganese-related discoloration and taste problems, the department has enhanced its communication efforts with residents and implemented improved monitoring and treatment protocols.
-While the utility has faced significant infrastructure and management challenges reflected in consecutive failing state grades, city officials emphasize their commitment to long-term improvements through substantial bond-funded infrastructure investments and operational upgrades designed to ensure reliable water service for Shreveport’s residents.
+While the utility has faced significant infrastructure and management challenges reflected in a D grade (revised from F) for 2024, city officials emphasize their commitment to long-term improvements through substantial bond-funded infrastructure investments and operational upgrades designed to ensure reliable water service for Shreveport’s residents.

 Recommendations for Shreveport Residents